linxinshi/EntityRetrievalTAS/README.md

     1. only TAS for entites that has positive term frequencies given a query term (for keyword-based queries this strategy works well).

-    2. for entites that have no categories, use the original version of the model (i.e. no TAS) to score them
+    2. for entites that have no categories, use the original version of the model (i.e. no TAS) to score them.

 5. Currently we are trying some varities that have better performance.